ChionanthusRetusus/thuhaphi.github.io/_pages/markdown.md

 Joy, anger, greed, love, and hatred
 Envelop the whole of human existence.
 <br>
-In a realm of shadowed stillness \\
+In a realm of shadowed stillness<br>
 One imagines there is neither birth nor decay
 But to the Heavenly Ones, in a single blink
 The dream of the mortal world dissolves away.